Sias University Collaboration

 Erickson Foundation Collaboration

 Not only do we want to develop our current employees, but we also focus on preparing students who are interested in a future career in behavioral health.
 The Training Institute – Southwest Behavioral Health works in collaboration with Argosy University, Midwestern University, and Arizona State University to provide ongoing training for practicum students in the Clinical Psychology Doctoral Program.
-Dr. Joanna Jablonski and Dr. Lynette Small provide clinical supervision for all of the practicum students.
-For the 2011-2012 training year, Southwest Behavioral Health accepted a total of 18 practicum students.
+Practicum students are supervised by the licensed psychologists within the agency.
+For the 2017-2018 training year we accepted a total of 10 practicum students from Midwestern University and the Arizona School of Professional Psychology at Argosy University.
 Our students are placed in various programs but primarily placed at the Erickson Outpatient site.
 The Erickson practicum students provide outpatient services to adult GMH and substance abuse clients.